johnkerl/miller/docs/src/manpage.md

    1mhostname0m
         (class=system #args=0) Returns the hostname as a string.

+   1mindex0m
+        (class=string #args=2) Returns the index (1-based) of the second argument within the first.
+Returns -1 if the second argument isn't a substring of the first.
+Stringifies non-string inputs.
+Uses UTF-8 encoding to count characters, not bytes.
+       Examples:
+       index("abcde", "e") gives 5
+       index("abcde", "x") gives 01
+       index(12345, 34) gives 3
+       index("fort", "t") gives 5

    1mint0m
         (class=conversion #args=1,2) Convert int/float/bool/string to int.
 If the second argument is omitted and the first argument is a string, base is inferred from the first argument's prefix.
 If the second argument is provided and the first argument is a string, the second argument is used as the base.
 If the second argument is provided and the first argument is not a string, the second argument is ignored.
        Examples: